ExcelFunctions.net Logo

 number - The total number of objects available

-number_chosen - The number of objects in each permutation (i.e. the number selected from the total set)
+number_chosen - The number of objects in each permutation (i.e. the number of objects selected from the set)

 Permut Function Examples

-The spreadsheet on the right shows several examples of the Excel Permut function used to show the number of permutations of six objects, selected from different sized object sets.
+In the following spreadsheet, the Excel Permut function is used to calculate the number of permutations of six objects, selected from different sized sets:

-Further examples of the Excel Permut function can be found on the Microsoft Office website.
+For further examples of the Excel Permut function, see the Microsoft Office website.

 If you get an error from the Excel Permut Function, this is likely to be one of the following: